 “Carlyle is dealing with the uncertainty of the stock market,” said Steven Kaplan, finance professor at Chicago Booth School of Business.
 “I still think it may be a way for them to create positive momentum in anticipation of trading.
 If there’s demand at the valuation they go out at, they can start raising the price.”

 Carlyle plans to offer about 10 percent of its stock in the sale, and expects to use the proceeds to repay debt.
 JPMorgan Chase & Co.
-(JPM), Citigroup Inc. (C) and Credit Suisse Group AG (CS) will lead the IPO, according to regulatory filings.
+(JPM:US), Citigroup Inc. (C:US) and Credit Suisse Group AG (CS:US) will lead the IPO, according to regulatory filings.
 The firm is listing on the Nasdaq Stock Market under the symbol CG.